Circuit Technology Center 22 Parkridge Road

 Preparation

 This method uses hot air nozzles that do not touch the component.
-Gas or air is heated and forced through a specially designed nozzle and directed onto the component leads and surface pads.
+Gas or air is heated, forced through a specially designed nozzle, and directed onto the component leads and surface pads.

-Hot gas/air nozzles come in several sizes to accommodate many of the different styles and sizes of components.
+Hot gas/air nozzles come in several sizes to accommodate many different components styles and sizes.
 Measure the overall length and width of the component to select the proper size tip.
-Check the nozzle for proper fit prior to processing the part.
+Check the nozzle for proper fit before processing the part.
 Some hot gas/air nozzle designs will heat only the component leads and pad area.
 (See Figure 1, Left Side) Some hot air nozzle designs heat the entire component, the leads, and the pad area.
 (See Figure 1, Right Side)

-Hot gas/air can be used to remove a number of different styles of SMT components, but the heated gas/air must be directed onto the leads and pads and away from the top of the component and circuit board surface.
+Hot gas/air can be used to remove many different styles of SMT components, but the heated gas/air must be directed onto the leads and pads and away from the top of the component and circuit board surface.

 Hot gas/air nozzles may or may not include vacuum assistance to lift the component off the circuit board surface.